-The relationship between meat consumption, environmental destruction and progressive climate change is now common knowledge.
+The relationship between the consumption of animal products, environmental destruction and progressive climate change is now common knowledge.

-The Food and Agriculture Organisation of the United Nations (FAO) attributes 18% of greenhouse gas emissions to meat, milk and egg production; the independent, US-based Worldwatch Institute even puts the figure at more than 50%.
+The Food and Agriculture Organisation of the United Nations (FAO) attributes 18% of greenhouse gas emissions to meat, milk and egg production; other bodies quote even higher figures.
 But one thing is for certain: these industries contribute more to climate change than all of the world's traffic combined, which accounts for 13.5% of greenhouse gas emissions.

-The Amazonian rainforest too is succumbing to the human craving for meat particularly in the industrialised countries of the world: every year, an area the size of England is cleared.
-Around 70% of these deforested areas are repurposed as grazing land for livestock, with a large proportion of the remainder being used as arable land for soya plants, which are used to feed the animals bred for meat.
+The Amazonian rainforest too is succumbing to the human craving for animal products, particularly in the industrialised countries of the world: every year, an area the size of England is cleared.
+Around 70% of these deforested areas are repurposed as grazing land for livestock, with a large proportion of the remainder being used as arable land for soya plants, which are used to feed the animals bred for meat, dairy and so on.
 Only a vanishingly small percentage of the soya cultivated in Brazil is intended for direct human consumption.
 Not only is this a gigantic waste of resources, but the progressive destruction of the rainforest is also responsible for 17% of global greenhouse gases and, in addition, leads to the extermination of countless plant and animal species.

-As you can see, meat consumption and environmental and climate protection are mutually exclusive.
+As you can see, the consumption of animal products and environmental and climate protection are mutually exclusive.

 The marine ecosystem is suffering from the craving for meat every bit as much as the terrestrial ecosystem.
 The oceans are being overfished, their ecological balance is at risk, and many marine species are threatened with extinction.
 Modern-day fishing, which employs state-of-the-art methods, is arguably one of the most destructive activities taking place on the planet today.
 Trawler fishing, for example, which is extremely widespread and sees much of the catch thrown dead or dying back into the water as unusable “bycatch” (more than 90% in shrimp fishery with dragnets), inflicts catastrophic ecological harm.
 Furthermore, the fishing industry and factory farming are two sides of the same coin: a significant proportion of the yield from fishing ends up on meat-eaters’ plates not as fish meat but as beef, pork and so on because up to 40% of the total catch is used as feed on factory farms (as well as for fish reared on aquafarms) to fatten up livestock ready for slaughter.